 If you opt for a less urban city, you will pay significantly less.
 The cost of living in Berlin is high, mainly because of high rent.
 Prices are relatively similar in Munich, which is one of the best European cities to live in, Dusseldorf, Frankfurt, or any other metropolis here.
 Think twice before you set your eyes on a big city.

 Driving – You’ll Have to Get a License if You’re Staying for a Few Years

 If you like driving and plan to ship your car overseas, get ready for the land of the autobahn.
 You can even drive with your US driver’s license, but after a year, you will have to get a German one.
 An automatic car will cost you more here.
 Unlike the US, the manual and a gear shift are a more popular option.
 Nonetheless, you will enjoy driving – it won’t take too much time to get used to the traffic here.
 Even if you don’t speak the language, you won’t have issues on the road – the streets are well maintained with enough signs to help you navigate around the city.

 Learn the Language, Don’t Rely Too Much on Your English

 Even though most Germans are relatively good at speaking English, it is always wise to pick up a few words before you arrive.
 Why not take some classes and learn the most common phrases before the moving day comes?
-Knowing the language will be a great advantage in your job hunt.
+For example, learn how to greet others, what to say at a grocery store or a bank, or how to ask for directions.
+Knowing the language will be a great advantage in your job hunt, too.
 Besides, English and German are in the same language category – it won’t be that hard to learn the basics.